paulrobello/par_infini_sweeper/README.md

 ## Objective
 The goal of the game is to uncover all the cells that do not contain mines.
 If you uncover a mine, you lose the game.
+Your 1st click is always safe.
 If you uncover a cell that is not a mine, it will show a number indicating how many mines are in the neighboring cells.
 Use this information to determine which cells are safe to uncover.